getify/You-Dont-Know-JS/async & performance/ch1.md

 The result in `a` will be `21`.

-So, threaded programming is very tricky, because if you don't take special steps to prevent this kind of interruption/interleaving from happening, you can get very surprising, non-deterministic behavior that frequently lead to headaches.
+So, threaded programming is very tricky, because if you don't take special steps to prevent this kind of interruption/interleaving from happening, you can get very surprising, nondeterministic behavior that frequently leads to headaches.

-JavaScript never shares data accross threads, which means *that* level of non-determinism isn't a concern.
+JavaScript never shares data accross threads, which means *that* level of nondeterminism isn't a concern.
 But that doesn't mean JS is always deterministic.
-Remember above, where the relative ordering of `foo()` and `bar()` produces two different results (`41` or `42`)?
+Remember earlier, where the relative ordering of `foo()` and `bar()` produces two different results (`41` or `42`)?

-**Note:** It may not be obvious yet, but not all non-determinism is bad.
+**Note:** It may not be obvious yet, but not all nondeterminism is bad.
 Sometimes it's irrelevant, and sometimes it's intentional.
 We'll see more examples of that throughout this and the next few chapters.

-### Run-to-completion
+### Run-to-Completion

 Because of JavaScript's single-threading, the code inside of `foo()` (and `bar()`) is atomic, which means that once `foo()` starts running, the entirety of its code will finish before any of the code in `bar()` can run, or vice versa.
 This is called "run-to-completion" behavior.